 Our ERM program works diligently to identify, assess, and manage risks.
 This includes conducting risk assessments on our material risks and reviewing proposed new products and services for possible climate impacts outside of current operations.
 Consistent with FNF's processes for other risk assessments, our ERM team meets with key stakeholders in FNF's corporate control and operational groups to develop an overall risk inventory related to climate-related risk.
 In conjunction with our climate-related risk assessment, we enhanced and developed key policies and statements to further embed consideration of climate risk into our business strategy and financial planning.
-Our approach includes our Environmental Policy Statement, integration of climate-related and other ESG risks when conducting due diligence for potential acquisitions and new product and service offerings.
+Our approach includes our Environmental Policy Statement, integration of climate-related and other ESG risks into our ERM program, and consideration of climate-related and other ESG risks when conducting due diligence for potential acquisitions and new product and service offerings.